Envek/rubyconfau-threads-callbacks/slides.md

 ---
 layout: image
-image: ./images/distance-sydney-osaka.png
+image: /images/distance-sydney-osaka.png
 ---

 <!--
-And, well, relatively, yes.
+And, well, relatively, yes, they are.
 But Pacific ocean is so huge, and Australia itself is so massive.
 It is almost 8 thousand kilometers from Sydney to Osaka!

-This kind of world view distortion caused by the fact that we are so used to maps based on Mercator projection which makes everything closer to the poles much bigger than it is.
+This kind of world view distortion caused by the fact that we are so used to maps based on Mercator projection, which makes everything that is closer to Earth poles to seem much bigger than it is.
 It is bugging me a lot.
 -->

 ---